NCAR/HPC-Docs/docs/pbs/charging.md

         ```
         **Your job will be charged for all 256 cores, even though you are only using 128** (assuming your code has no hybrid parallel capability - e.g OpenMP or other threading).

-    !!! danger "Exclusive nodes are charged by resource allocation, not utilizaion"
+    !!! danger "Exclusive nodes are charged by resource allocation, not utilization"
         Most Derecho batch queues are for *exclusive* use, so *jobs submitted to Derecho queues are charged for all 128 CPU cores on each node that is used* regardless of how many CPUs are used.
         Requesting a Derecho CPU node for 1 hour will result in a 128 core hour charge, even if left idle by the user.